 We developed robot hardware and software which is suitable for this setup.
 The robots will be hosted at our institute and participants will execute their algorithms remotely, through a convenient and simple interface.

 Each team will have a budget of hundreds of robot hours, without any restrictions on the algorithms they execute.

 We hope that this competition and potential follow-ups will

 i) lead to a more inclusive and coordinated robotic learning community and

-ii) allow for generation of orders of magnitude more data than what is possible in individual labs with typical robot platforms.
+ii) allow for generation of orders of magnitude more data than what is possible in individual labs with typical robotic platforms.

 These factors may help advancing the state of the art in dexterous manipulation, which has myriad of applications, such as construction, cleaning, care of the sick and elderly, agriculture and assembly.